newatoms/beta/_private/costumer-acquisition/list-potential-costumers.md

 # Potential first costumers
-​*Here is the list of first potential customers:*
+​
+*Here's the list of first potential customers.
+Disclaimer: also still a lot of brainstorm ideas so this list is there to better specify and filter to real good potential customers.*

 ## Big companies